orta/redwood-codegen-api-types/README.md

 ## TODO

 - Feel good that all [these types](https://github.com/redwoodjs/redwood/pull/6228) are accounted for
+- Figure out how to make a 'return position' version of a GQL type, and understand how to determine which is the one we want to use

 - Tests (I've added some fixtures, but I'm mostly testing by running against my main app )
 - Create an 'unused resolvers' interface for auto-complete on the main type resolvers?